 During the first half of the series, Hikari makes it his goal to coordinate a ceremony called the Ofunehiki.
 The fishermen on the surface are excited for the idea, but the people of the sea don’t want any part of it.
-In the end, the Ofunehiki ends up being held as part of Akari and Itaru’s wedding.
+In the end, the Ofunehiki is held as part of Akari and Itaru’s wedding.
 Tragedy strikes during the Ofunehiki, which ultimately causes Manaka, Hikari, and Kaname to end up in the sea and hibernating with the others.

 Then there’s a five-year timeskip in the series.
 Chisaki, the only one of the kids from the sea village to remain on the surface, has aged five years and is now living with Tsumugu and his grandfather.
 Chisaki is studying nursing, and Tsumugu is off at college in the city to study oceanography.
 Miuna and Sayu are now middle school students and have the same teacher that Hikari and the others had five years earlier.